-With the written approval of the director, the special manhole or chamber and intervening connection from the manhole or chamber to the department trunk may be designed and constructed by the local public agency at the expense of the department but subject to inspection and approval by the director.
-It shall be the responsibility of the local public agency to connect local public sewers to the manhole or chamber at its expense and in a manner approved by the director;
+With the written approval of the director, the special maintenance hole or chamber and intervening connection from the maintenance hole or chamber to the department trunk may be designed and constructed by the local public agency at the expense of the department but subject to inspection and approval by the director.
+It shall be the responsibility of the local public agency to connect local public sewers to the maintenance hole or chamber at its expense and in a manner approved by the director;

-3. Each local public sewer connection to a department special manhole or chamber shall be hydraulically designed so as not to interfere with the measuring and sampling of flow;
+3. Each local public sewer connection to a department special maintenance hole or chamber shall be hydraulically designed so as not to interfere with the measuring and sampling of flow;

-Upon its completion, each such a structure and connection shall be owned, operated and maintained by the department, provided that the local public agency may use the chamber for measuring and sampling flows at reasonable times with the concurrence of the director; and

-4. The director may require a metering manhole or chamber on extensions constructed after January 1, 1961, to local public sewers in existence on that date.
-The manhole or chamber shall be located on the extension near its connection with the local public sewer.
-The department shall construct and pay for any manhole or chamber required for extensions constructed prior to April 17, 1969.
-The local public agency shall construct any required manhole or chamber for any local public sewer extension constructed after the adoption of this section.
-The construction shall be performed in accordance with plans and specifications prepared or approved by the director and the department shall pay the additional cost of the manhole or chamber as follows:
+Upon its completion, each such a structure and connection shall be owned, operated and maintained by the department, except that the local public agency may use the chamber for measuring and sampling flows at reasonable times with the concurrence of the director; and located on the extension near its connection with the local public sewer.
+The department shall construct and pay for any maintenance hole or chamber required for extensions constructed prior to April 17, 1969.
+The local public agency shall construct any required maintenance hole or chamber for any local public sewer extension constructed after the adoption of this section.
+The construction shall be performed in accordance with plans and specifications prepared or approved by the director and the department shall pay the additional cost of the maintenance hole or chamber as follows: